 Bo remembered meeting Captain Randolph at the Naval Air Base, the individual who had played for Uncle Charlie at A&M.

 "Unc, would you call him?
 See if he can get me on the base.
-Maybe a ship is going getting ready to leave or if the weather will clear and I can catch a flight in one of those planes if someone's going up to Los Angeles and get on the train there."
+Maybe a ship is going getting ready to leave or if the weather will clear, I can catch a flight in one of those planes if someone's going up to Los Angeles and get on the train there. "

 "Bo, I've told you for years that you've always had big ideas, and you've always been able to pull them off.
 But this is the dumbest thing you've ever… "

 "Look, I'll try to get through.
 Probably can't do it.
 But, if I can, I'm not going to be asking any such dang nonsense sort of question.
 If I get through, I'm handing you the telephone."

 Uncle Charlie finally got connected to the base, and to his surprise, was put through by the switchboard operator to his former player.